 3.1.
 Incidence Rates, Proportion of Tumor Sizes, and Case Fatality Rates.
 Both the incidence rate and proportion of <1cm and 1-2cm tumors increased between 1975 and 2002 (Figure 2, Panels A and B).
 For example, the incidence rate of <1cm tumors rose from 42 to 350 cases per 100,000 over this time period.
 In contrast, the incidence rates of 2-3cm, 3-5cm and ≥5cm increased from 1975, peaked around 1984, and decreased thereafter.
 The annual proportion of <1cm and 1-2cm tumors grew over time because their incidence rates increased more than those of larger sized tumors.

 Fatality rates from breast cancer decreased more over time, in absolute terms, for larger tumors than smaller sized tumors (Figure 2, Panel C).
 For example, the rate decreased from 101 to 59 deaths per 100,000 person-years among patients diagnosed with ≥5cm tumors and from 18 to 5 deaths per 100,000 person-years among patients diagnosed with <1cm tumors.
 For patients diagnosed with <1cm, 1-2cm, 2-3cm, and 3-5cm tumors, fatality rates from other causes were higher than those from breast cancer.
 Only for patients diagnosed with ≥5cm tumors were fatality rates from breast cancer larger than those from other causes.
-Overall, the decrease in fatality rates, both from breast cancer and other causes, led to an increase in tumor size-specific life expectancies; the growing proportion of smaller size tumors placed greater weight on these tumor-size specific life expectancies for overall life expectancy.
+Overall, the decrease in fatality rates, both from breast cancer and other causes, led to an increase in tumor size-specific life expectancies; the growing proportion of smaller size tumors placed greater weight on these tumor-size specific life expectancies as drivers of overall life expectancy.

 3.2.
 Analysis of Gains in Life Expectancy.
 The decrease in fatality rates and redistribution in the proportion of tumor sizes led to a 10.94-year gain in overall life expectancy for a 40-year old newly diagnosed breast cancer patient between 1975 and 2002 (Figure 3).
 First, the temporal shift towards smaller sized tumors contributed 2.92 years to this gain (27%).
 Second, improvements in case fatality rates from breast cancer contributed 6.79 years to this gain (62%).
 Specifically, reductions in case fatality rates from breast cancer contributed 1.12 years for <1cm tumors, 2.36 years for 1-2cm tumors, 1.12 years for 2-3cm tumors, 1.52 years for 3-5cm tumors, and 0.66 years for ≥5cm tumors.
 Third, reductions in case fatality rates from competing causes of death across all tumor sizes contributed the remaining 1.25 years to this gain (11%).

-3.3 Contribution by Age Group to Earlier Detection.
+3.3 Contribution of Earlier Detection to over-all survival by Age Group.
 By age group, earlier detection among 40-49, 50-59, 60-69, 70-79, and 80-89 year olds contributed approximately equally in absolute terms to the overall 2.92-year contribution of earlier detection: between 0.41 to 0.72 years of life (Table 1).
 In other words, earlier detection in these age groups each contributed to between 3.8% and 6.6% to the gain in life expectancy.